jlohier/Stocks/README.md

-This project was build for the Medium tutorial: How to fetch APIs in react and effectively use data responses to create graphs using recharts How to call APIS by  by Kevin Lohier 📚💻.
+This project was build for the Medium tutorial: How to fetch APIs in react and effectively use data responses to create graphs using recharts How to call APIS . by Kevin Lohier 📚💻.

 ## Available Scripts